canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-If the kubelet config.yaml configuration file is being used validate permissions set to 600 (Manual)
+If the kubelet config.yaml configuration file is being used validate permissions set to 600

 **Remediation:**